adrien-febvay/minify-css-idents/README.md

 Please note that `"default"` is the only mode where the minifier won't throw an error if it doesn't find the map file when trying to load it.

-The creation, update or deletion of the map will occur when Webpack is done precessing assets.
+The creation, update or deletion of the map will occur when Webpack is done processing assets.

 ### options.startIdent